 The College of Education has convened a Research Restart Committee.
 This committee, headed by the interim Associate Dean for Research & Graduate Studies (ADRGS) includes the Chairs from all five COE departments, the Director of Data, Assessment, and Evaluation, the KHE Executive Assistant, and two members who are appointed as Building Coordinators and who will work with the interim ADRGS to monitor occupancy in the two COE on-campus buildings.
 The Building Coordinator for Bellmont Hall is Mandy Salinas and for the Sánchez Building Coordinator is Tino Garza.

 The Research Restart Committee will review Research Restart applications from researchers and make recommendations to Dean Martinez for research that will restart at each Research Level.
 Dean Martinez will make the final approval decisions.

 - Occupancy/Workforce Limits

-During the Research Phases, there will be limits on the number of occupants in research spaces.
+During the Research Levels, there will be limits on the number of occupants in research spaces.
 The purpose of occupancy limits is to assure that proper social distancing is maintained within all research spaces/laboratories, and also throughout the COE buildings.
 These limits may be relaxed as UTs capacity for testing increases, and as the number of COVID-19 cases in the community decreases.

 During Level 3, 30%-40% of a researcher’s personnel (i.e., graduate students and other researchers) can resume on-campus activities.
 However, there are also social distancing requirements: Only 1 research personnel is allowed in every 200 square feet of a research office/laboratory.
 Individual researchers may, therefore, need to prioritize the research projects they will resume and the research personnel who are working on-campus in their research spaces.
 The COE may also have to prioritize the projects that resume on-campus activity in cases where there are applications for more research projects to be resumed than we can accommodate given the occupancy limits across each of the buildings.
 See the COE Research Restart Website for how we will prioritize research.

 The following criteria will be used by the COE to prioritize projects: